taublast/DrawnUi.Maui/README.md

 * Binding RelativeSource with FindAncestorBindingContext not working yet.

 ## Previously

+* `SkiaRadioButton` can be auto-groupped by parent or by group name, seen in Sandbox project.
+* `SkiaLottie` got new properties `DefaultFrame`, `DefaultFrameWhenOn` and `IsOn`, to be able to easily switch the look between two states.
+In the future it might be replaced with State + States with default frames ranges for them, looking at how **Rive** is designed for this mater.
+* `SkiaMarkdownLabel` can now correctly render `code`.
+* `SkiaBackdrop` can now use canvas or context background while inside cache, control with UseContext` property.
+* `SkiaShape` became a `ContentLayout`, its `CornerRadius` property changed to MAUI `CornerRadius` struct type.
+* Derived controls that bring additional dependencies moved into separate assemblies/packages:
+-- DrawnUi.Maui.Camera
+-- DrawnUi.Maui.MapsUi
+-- DrawnUi.MauiGraphics
+-- DrawnUi.Maui.Rive
+* Fixed random crashes due to disposed items when using `ImageDoubleBuffered` cache type.

 As SkiaSharp3 stable version is expected towards the end of the year we will have DrawnUI skia2 version updated constantly and a skia3-preview version available in parallel.
 New DrawnUI features/fixes will apply to both skia2/skia3 versions.
 You can manage how this project builds using `<UseSkiaSharp3>true</UseSkiaSharp3>`.